 Interprofessional pairs of students from the disciplines of Nursing, PT, OT, SLP, PA and Medicine work with an Mass General trained interprofessional instructor who guides an intensive exposure to the interdisciplinary aspects of care delivery.
 The goal is to lay a strong foundation for understanding of collaborative practice.

 These experiences occur concurrently with academic coursework across a semester.
-Students work in pairs with a clinical instructor, applying skills and carrying out components of care that they are learning in the classroom
+Students work in pairs with a clinical instructor, applying skills and carrying out components of care that they are learning in the classroom.Full-Time Clinical Education

-These full-time 12-week experiences occur after the completion of all academic coursework.
-Over their experience, students work to meet progressive levels of skill, independence and productivity that are outlined and reviewed on a weekly basis.
+These full time experiences of 10-14 weeks occur at different points in the student's academic experience.
+Over their experiences, student work to meet progressive levels of skill, independence and productivity that are outlined and reviewed on a weekly basis.

 Year-Long Internship - Post Licensure